nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can keep track of your uncompleted assignments by marking assignments that you've completed as done.

 You can mark **one or more** assignments as done by specifiying the assignment(s) `INDEX` as shown in your list.

-Here is an example with steps to follow:
+Here is an example with steps for you to follow:

 1) To mark assignments with the name "Essay" and "Biology lab report" shown in the figure below as done, you can simply enter `done 2 3` into the command line based on the indexes labelled in the figure.